Bristol Conference rules and formats

 The Bristol Conference is open to all players who have not been assigned Premier Status by the end of the year prior to the competition.

-Rules for 2008
+Rules for 2021

-The members of the league will play as many or as few of the other members of the league twice, once, or not at all, in first-to-11-point matches.
-Winning scores will always be truncated to 11 points.
+The members of the league will initially play as many or as few of the other members of the league as they wish four times, three times, twice, once, or not at all, in first-to-11-point matches.
+The Director reserves the right to increase the number of potential meetings between individual players at any stage of the season, if it becomes apparent that opportunities for playing sufficient matches for a viable competition are becoming too limited.

-Results must be reported to Ian Tarr and are only deemed to be results when they have been recorded by him (or his designated representative), and contestants have until the end of November to complete their fixtures.
+Results must be reported to the Director and are only deemed to be results when they have been recorded by him (or his designated representative), and contestants have until the end of November to complete their fixtures.
 THIS DEADLINE WILL NOT BE EXTENDED.
-Players who play few matches will, unlike in the Premier League, stay in the league table with no repercussions.

-The entry fee for 2008 is £10, and is payable on completion of the player's first match.
+The entry fee for 2021 is £10, and is payable on completion of the player's first match.
 This will fund the engraving on the Bristol Conference trophy, plus engraved mementoes for the winner and runner-up, and cash prizes for the top few finishers, depending on the total entry.

 Entrants accepted after August 31st will be charged only £5.